ku-air/Contrast-CAT/README.md

 Contrast-CAT is designed to work efficiently with a pre-built reference library, which significantly reduces computational cost during attribution generation.
 We also implemented an on-the-fly version of Contrast-CAT that dynamically selects references at runtime via constrained random sampling.

+**Table: Attribution quality and runtime comparison between the default Contrast-CAT and the on-the-fly version, evaluated on the SST-2 dataset.**

 | Variant                      | AOPC ↑        | LOdds ↓       | Runtime (sec/sample) ↓ |
 | ---------------------------- | ------------- | ------------- | ---------------------- |
 | Reference Library (default)  | **0.654**     | **0.157**     | **2.13**               |